- Page 1 Moto G5 (2017)

 If you’re a tech-head who hates the idea that Lenovo has actually downgraded the processor, I can understand feeling miffed.
 In Geekbench 4 it scores 2440 where the Moto G4 manages around 3000.
-However, in use I’ve found very little sense of compromise.
-The only major lag I’ve experience is when an app has stopped responding, and even high-end games run very well.
+However, in use, I’ve found very little sense of compromise.
+The only major lag I’ve experienced is when an app has stopped responding, and even high-end games run very well.

 Asphalt 8 at High graphics settings plays well with only occasional, minor frame rate drops.
 Despite sounding like an entry-level processor, the Snapdragon 430 handles Android games much better than, for example, MediaTek’s Helio P10.